nilanahar/MMAI_894_DeepLearning_Project_TeamRosedale/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README to fit your specific project details and repository structure!
-Let me know if you'd like help with any particular section or improvement.